przem8k/iatiis/README.md

 This section describes the primary setup needed to compile/develop the book.

+### Using Vagrant to build the book ###

+Most convenient way to build book is to use vagrant.

+To build book use following commands:

+* vagrant up (may take 20min to setup)
+* vagrant shh
+* cd /vagrant
+* make

 ### System setup ###

 The recommended system is *Ubuntu 12.10 Quantal Quetzal*.
 The following packages should be installed: